ant-ford/hkha-sync/README.md

 ## Testing procedure

 Use this procedure when setting up the system for the first time or after a data reset.
+All three phases below have been verified to work against live HKHA data.

 ### Step 1 — Clear existing data